aryasa22/credit-risk-prediction/README.md

 ## **Background**

-The high bad loan (loan with payment obstacles) rate causes a loss for the lending company.
-We need a system to help reducing the bad loan rate.
+The high non performing loan (NPL) rate causes a loss for the lending company.
+We need a system to help reducing the non performing loan rate.

 ## **Objective**

-Make a machine learning model that able to predict correctly that a loan will become a bad loan or a good loan.
+Make a machine learning model that able to predict correctly that a loan will become a NPL or a good loan.

 ## **Requirement**
 1. Numpy version: `1.21.6`